scheme-requests-for-implementation/srfi-126/srfi-126.md

 into a list.
 The order in which `proc` is applied to the associations is unspecified.

-- `(hashtable-find proc hashtable default)` (procedure)
+- `(hashtable-find proc hashtable)` (procedure)

 `Proc` should accept two arguments, should return a single value, and should not mutate `hashtable`.
-The `hashtable-find` procedure applies `proc` to associations in `hashtable` in an unspecified order until one of the applications returns a true value, which is then returned.
-If none of the applications return a true value, `default` is returned.

-- `(hashtable-search proc hashtable)` (procedure)

-`Proc` should accept two arguments, should return a single value, and should not mutate `hashtable`.
-The `hashtable-search` procedure applies `proc` to associations in `hashtable` in an unspecified order until one of the applications returns a true value.
-Two values are
-returned: the true value returned by `proc` or an unspecified value if no applications of `proc` returned a true value, and a Boolean indicating whether any application returned a true value.
+The `hashtable-find` procedure applies `proc` to associations in `hashtable` in an unspecified order until one of the applications returns a true value or the associations are exhausted.
+Three values are returned: the key and value of the matching association or two unspecified values if none matched, and a Boolean indicating whether any association matched.

 - `(hashtable-key-list hashtable)` (procedure)